netfilter project logo

 You can also get a plain text file with the key.

 In accordance with good key management practices, we have also generated a revocation certificates for our old PGP keys.
-The revocation certificate for our old PGP key id 0xCA9A8D5B, 0x2D0987E6, 0xBB5F58CC and 0x26D292E4 have also been sent to the public PGP key servers.
+The revocation certificate for our old PGP key id 0xCA9A8D5B, 0x2D0987E6, 0xBB5F58CC, 0x26D292E4 and 0xD55D978A8A1420E4 have also been sent to the public PGP key servers.

 -----BEGIN PGP PUBLIC KEY BLOCK-----